-Start End End Title Description Administrators and teachers will be trained on utilizing Schoolnet to view and 7/1/2016 6/28/2019 ar and Teachers in Data Analysis and its Impact on Instruction analyze assessment data, on how to adapt instructional practices accordingly and they will be trained on how to utilize interventions that have been put in place based on data analysis.
+aligned asses achievement a practices. monitor student instructional Start 7/1/2016 End 6/28/2019 Title Train Building Adn and Teachers in Da and its Impact on ata Analysis Description Administrators and teachers will be trained on utilizing Performance Matters to view and analyze assessment data, on how to adapt instructional practices accordingly and they will be trained on how to utilize interventions that have been put in place based on data analysis.
 Teacher adaptation of classroom instructional practices based on data analysis to meet the needs of all learners and increased student achievement regarding standards mastery and improved PSSA and Keystone Exam scores will evidence implementation.
-Person Respo Director of Secondary Education, Dire Elementary Education, Dire Curriculum and Technology, Bu Principals ector of ector of d SH 3.0 S 4 EP 30 Provider Pearson Education/Schoolnet and Delaware Valley School District, IU20 Type School Entity App.
-Yes

-Administrators and teachers will gain knowledge on how to access and interpret assessment data in order to improve instructional practices.

-Improvement of instructional practices including differentiated instruction based on data analysis.

-Increases the educator's teaching skills based on research on effective practice, with attention given to interventions for struggling students.

-Provides educators with a variety of classroom-based assessment skills and the skills needed to analyze and use data in instructional decision-making.
+Person Res Director of Secondary Education, I Elementary Education, I Curriculum Technology Principals 3.0 Director of Director of and S EP 4 30 Provider Pearson Education/Performance Matters and Delaware Valley School District, IU20 TypeApp.SchoolYesEntity Knowledge rs and teache ructional pra ers will gain knowledge on how to access and interpret assess actices. sment data in order to Supportive Improvement of instructional practices including differentiated instruction based on data analysis.
+Research room teachers, scho rs and education attentio Increases the educator's teaching skills based on research on effective practice, with on given to interventions for struggling students.
+Provides educators with a variety of classroom-based assessment skills and the skills d to analyze and use data in instructional decision-making.